Libensemble/libensemble/docs/function_guide.rst

 empty.

-Many users prefer persistent generators since they do not need to be re-initialized every time their past work is completed and evaluated by a simulation, and can evaluate returned simulation results over the course of an entire libEnsemble routine.
+Many users prefer persistent generators since they do not need to be re-initialized every time their past work is completed and evaluated by a simulation, and an can evaluate returned simulation results over the course of an entire libEnsemble routine as a single function instance.

 Functions for a persistent generator to communicate directly with the manager are available in the :ref:`libensemble.tools.gen_support<p_gen_routines>` module.